TL;DR

 2. Approval Studio

-The tool helps creative teams to gather feedback on artwork and designs, keep track of changes and versions, and compare iterations.
+The feedback tool helps creative teams get feedback on artwork and designs.

 Key features: